 EVERYTHING WAS FINE UNTIL THE FEE WAS MENTIONED

-Everything started out great for me, when learning of Tony’s goal for the attendees and what he offers people in the 12 hour a day, six day seminar, until the fee was announced: $4995.
+Everything started out great for me, when learning of Tony’s goal for the attendees and what he offers people in the 12 hours a day, six-day seminar, until the fee was announced: $4995.
 In 2015, it was $6k for the seminar.
 For 2016, here are the prices for the seminar that took play in May of this year (2016):

 STRANGER IN A STRANGE LAND

 Picture it.
 Sicily, 1924…a little Golden Girls joke there.
 Seriously.
 Picture it.
 You’re in a room with 24,999 other people you don’t know (that’s if you came alone.
 If you came with someone, then there are 24,998 strangers in the room with you).
 Tony picks you out of the crowd (I’m not sure the process, but he does) and now you have to tell you bleeding heart story to a room full of strangers.
 Why?
 Because Tony makes you feel that comfortable.
 He makes you feel like it’s just you and him while reminding you there are thousands of strangers in the room rooting for you.
 The questions begin with what is your issue, and you tell him.

 He asks you again, and again, you tell him, with more details added on.
 This process goes on until he has reached the real underlying issue you’ve been carrying around.
 He makes you think it’s OK to express yourself in front of total strangers, and perhaps it is, for some.
 But this is the beauty of this documentary’ we are only seeing those that were willing to share and had a “breakthrough.”
 We are not privy to those who refused to share, not to mention, just refused to stand.
 Not all are there to share but to listen.

 I can barely express myself in a room full of people I’ve known for years, how can I express myself in a room full of total strangers?